gallenc/solent2Public/workup/experimental/session2/Exercise1c.md

             }
         %>
 ```
-You can see that we are using a for loop to interate through all of the strings in the users list.
+You can see that we are using a for loop to iterate through all of the strings in the users list.
 We are using html to format how the user is printed.

 ## The Action variable